nline/nline-plotlyjs-panel/README.md

 **Note:** The `data` and `frames` properties are arrays of dictionaries/JSON and must begin with a dash (as per YAML specs) or added as an array in the return of the function.
 However, the "Cross-trace Data" field can be an object in which case it will apply the parameters to all of the returned traces in the _Script_ section.
 All objects get merged together with the script objects given priority.
 For example, `data` from script > `allData` > `data`.

-**Timezones** can be automatically converted to the user's dashboard timezone by selecting the time column with the _Timezone correction_ option.

 ### Changes post Grafana 10:

 > ⚠️ Prior to Grafana 10, the syntax to access the fields from the `data` variable was different.
 Use `data.series[0].fields[0].values.buffer`.
 Post 10, these arrays are stored without the `.buffer` property.